 8. Eliminate the Mantle

-Mantels are a traditional part of a fireplace meant to help the fireplace retain heat.
+Mantels are a traditional part of a fireplace meant to help the Fireplace retain heat.
 In some cases, eliminating the mantel can be a design decision that enhances a streamlined look and feel.
 The stacked stone panels add depth and dimension, and you can still achieve a dimensional look without the mantle.

-9. Use a Mix of Natural Materials
+9. Use a Mix of Natural Materials for your Stacked Stone Fireplace

 Combining natural materials like a wood floor and a stone fireplace increases the level of warmth in a space, and makes it more comfortable and welcoming.
 In this design, the lineal look of the stacked stone draws the eye up from the wood floor, but without taking over the space.
 Installed in a tight-fitting pattern, Diamond Peak Stacked Stone Veneer showcases its sawn edge and hues of gray with occasional rusty brown accents.